dr-yst/org-x/dev-docs/activeContext.md

 - Architectural patterns that support the MVP while enabling future expansion
 - Effective testing strategies for Svelte 5 components
 - Best practices for implementing Svelte 5 runes in a maintainable way
+- Best approach to consolidate overlapping fields in OrgHeadline and OrgTitle structures